quiet-node/evm-disassembler-ts/README.md

 # evm-disassembler-ts (WIP)

 ## Abstract

-A tool to disassemble smart contract bytecode into EVM OPCODEs
+This tool performs static analysis on EVM bytecode to provide a higher level of abstraction for the bytecode than raw EVM operations.

 ## Get started